csprousers/examples/1 - Data Entry/Labor Force Survey/readme.txt

 this application, Dropbox will be our central server but it can be changed to another server by modifying the syncconnect(Dropbox) call in the menu program.

-Use DataViewer to download the combined data file from the server that contains the data sent from all the supervisors.
+Use Data Manager to download the combined data file from the server that contains the data sent from all the supervisors.

 Editing the application